cindygraffin-pro/cloud-practitionner/readme.md

 **AWS OpsHub:**
 - to use snow family we need a CLI
-- software to install on copputer/laptop to manage snow family device
+- software to install on computer/laptop to manage snow family device

 **AWS Storage Gateway:**
 - Bridge between on-premise data anc cloud data in S3
 - Hybrid storage service to allow on-premises to seamlessly use the AWS Cloud
 - Differents Types: File Gateway, Volume Gateway, Tape Gateway
+- cannot be used for dara archival

 ## Databases & Analytics